-Technology maturity is a measure of the degree to which proposed CTEs meet program objectives and can be related to program risk.
-A TRA examines program concepts, technology requirements, and demonstrated technology capabilities including the safety function, in order to determine technological maturity.
+Technology maturity is a measure of the degree to which proposed critical technology elements (CTEs) meet program objectives and can be related to program risk.
+A Technology Readiness Assessment examines program concepts, technology requirements, and demonstrated technology capabilities including the safety function, in order to determine technological maturity.
 Table 4 provides a summary view of the technology maturation process model adopted from NASA and DoD, and somewhat modified by DOE-EM, which could be tailored for use by other DOE programs.
-This DOE-wide model has the following attributes: it includes (a) "basic" research in new technologies and concepts (targeting identified goals, but not necessarily specific systems), (b) focused technology development addressing specific technologies for one or more potential identified applications, (c) technology development and demonstration for each specific application before the beginning of full system development of that application, (d) early identification of all potential hazards from the technology and the testing of the safety functions in the relevant environment, (e) system development (through first unit fabrication), and (f) system "launch" and operations.
+This DOE-wide model has the following attributes: it includes (a) "basic" research in new technologies and concepts (targeting identified goals, but not necessary specific systems), (b) focused technology development addressing specific technologies for one or more potential identified applications, (c) technology development and demonstration for each specific application before the beginning of full system development of that application, (d) early identification of all potential hazards from the technology and the testing of the safety functions in the relevant environment, (e) system development (through first unit fabrication), and (f) system "launch" and operations.

 Hazard Analysis/Safety: Design and performance requirements for CTEs should address hazards early to ensure safety is "designed in" early instead of "added on" later with increased cost and decreased effectiveness.
 Analysis of hazards results in the identification of potential accident scenarios and the determination of how to prevent or mitigate accidents.
 Safety Structures, Systems and Components (SSCs) are identified and incorporated into the design to prevent or mitigate the consequences of hazards to the facility worker, the collocated worker and the public.
 These SSCs are classified as safety class, safety significant or defense in depth as required by their safety function.
 Testing and validation of safety functions in the relevant environment for the CTEs is part of the TRA, as applicable and appropriate.
-(Reference: DOE O 420.1B and DOE O 413.3B]
+(Reference: DOE O 420.1B, Facility Safety and DOE O 413.3A, paragraph 5.h.(2)(b)]